 Although carbon tetrachloride is a known human carcinogen, in early 2020 the US EPA proposed a draft risk evaluation that "found no unreasonable risks to the environment under any of the conditions of use or to workers when appropriate personal protective equipment is used" while simultaneously stating "occupational non-users (those workers in the vicinity of the chemical's use but not directly working with the chemical) could be adversely affected by carbon tetrachloride under certain conditions of use."
 The occupational user safety claim is ignorant - relying on PPE alone flies against well-established best practices for reducing hazards in the workplace which involve eliminating a significant hazard or substituting a safer (non-carcinogenic!) material.
 Further, the draft completely ignores the global warming potential of carbon tetrachloride.

 NOTE: We may collect a share of sales or other compensation from the links in the following list:

 Store and dispense flammable liquids safely with flammable liquid safety cans from Safety Emporium.

-Safety Data Sheets often list the solubility of the material in various solvents.
+Section 9 (physical and chemical properties) of Safety Data Sheets will list the solubility of the material in various solvents, if known.
 Carbon tetrachloride is often used a reference in this regard because it has a very symmetric molecular shape and distribution of electons, something chemists call a "non-polar" molecule.
 Non-polar molecules tend to dissolve other non-polar materials fairly well, but generally do not dissolve those that are polar.

 If you are actually using carbon tetrachloride in your workplace, definitely have an SDS on hand and take every precaution you can to eliminate and/or minimize its use.
 If you must use this material, consult Section 8 (exposure controls/personal protection) of the SDS for specific precautions.
 For example, use appropriate personal protective equipment (PPE) and try to confine the material to a fume hood if possible.